 The scholarship is highly competitive; there are approximately five scholarships available for Humanities students.

-- You hold a non-EU/EEA passport and not be eligible for support under Studiefinanciering, the Dutch system of study loans.
+- You hold a non-EU/EEA passport and are not eligible for support under Studiefinanciering, the Dutch system of study loans.

 - You are new to the UvA.
 An AMS will not be awarded to candidates who are applying for a second Master's programme at the UvA.